mbuczko/cerber-roles/README.md

  "project/read"  #{"project:read"}}
 ```

-Interesting thing here is that role may also map to wildcard actions and other roles, exact or wildcard ones:
+Role may map to wildcard actions and other roles too (exact or wildcards):

 ``` clojure
 {"user/edit     #{"user:read", "user:write"}